HyperCatIoT/hc2-server/README.md

  - Geo search
  - Lexicographic search
  - Simple search
- - Substring prefix search
+ - Prefix search
  - Authentication

 By default, the server offers the file `./server/lib/examples/data.json` as the catalogue.
-Through the use of the `url` query parameter, the server can function as a proxy adding search capabilities to an externally hosted HyperCat.
+Through the use of the `url` query parameter, the server can function as a proxy adding search capabilities to an externally hosted Hypercat.

 ## Building